-A total of 225 potential FMEs were identified and evaluated by the RFPG.
-Of these projects, 225 were recommended, representing a combined total of approximately \$83M of flood management evaluation needs across the region.
+A total of 229 potential FMEs were identified and evaluated by the RFPG.
+Of these projects, 229 were recommended, representing a combined total of approximately \$84M of flood management evaluation needs across the region, summarized in Table 5-1.
 Figure 5-1 shows the distribution of the recommended FMEs within the region.
 Appendix A Map 19 includes a detailed view of recommended FMEs.
 A one-page summary sheet for each recommended FME is included in Appendix C.